LauKr/picoCTF_Write-Up/README.md

 ## Challenges

 ### picoCTF 2022
-> Will be added soon (After the CTF ends on March 29th)
+> ~Will be added soon (After the CTF ends on March 29th)~
+> Are added and will be linked from thi file soon

 ### picoGym